Mr. Lady Records: Artists and releases

 Mr. Lady Records released recordings by groups such as Kathleen Hanna's lo-fi group Le Tigre (who released their first two records – Le Tigre and Feminist Sweepstakes – with Mr. Lady), punk group The Butchies (of whom Kaia Wilson is the lead singer), British group Electrelane, Tara Jane O'Neil, spoken-word collective Sister Spit (Sini Anderson and Michelle Tea), and others.
 In March 2001, Calling All Kings & Queens, a sampler album, was released which featured eighteen tracks from various artists and friends of the label, including Sleater-Kinney and Team Dresch.
 It followed 1999's New Women's Music Sampler.

-No band that signed with Mr. Lady contained a male artist.
+Initially, no band that signed with Mr. Lady contained a male artist.
 Carland said "It's not that we're necessarily never going to put out a band with men in it, but it's just kind of organically happened that way.
 We wanted to focus on putting out music by women.
 We do consider ourselves a feminist business and part of that involves prioritizing work made by women."

 Due to their work with Mr. Lady, Wilson and Carland were described as two of the "100 most influential gay people in the world" by About.com in 2002.